dsheng00/PlaneSeatsProject/README.md

 Use ```close()``` when using scanners :+1:

 ####Proposed layout:
- 	 			column column column aisle column column column
+ 	 			column# column# column# aisle column# column# column#
-- row
+- row letter
-- row
+- row letter
-- row
+- row letter
-- row
+- row letter
-- row
+- row letter
-- row
+- row letter

 And so on, and a divider for the two different clases somewhere